 2.3 Summary of the Scheme Approval Process

 1. This section provides a summary of the scheme approval process, which is described in detail in sections 2.4 – 2.6.
 Staff may also find it useful to refer to the flow chart for new schemes.
-All proposals for new and restructured schemes, and proposed suspensions and withdrawals, should be formally discussed at the Faculty Academic Affairs Committee or equivalent prior to submission to the Academic Registry.
+All proposals for new and restructured schemes, and proposed suspensions and withdrawals, should be formally discussed at the appropriate faculty committee prior to submission to the Academic Registry.

 Stage 1: consideration of initial proposal

-2. Faculties should submit the following documents supporting the initial proposal to the Academic Registry.
-Deadlines for submission of paperwork can be found here.
+2. Academic departments should submit the following documents supporting the initial proposal to Academic Registry.

 (i) Schemapp 1 (Section A): Proposal for a New or Restructured Scheme: Section A only is required for ADPC, and additional guidance is provided within the form.

-(ii) Business Evaluation and Market Research Report: Faculties should liaise with the Planning Department in good time prior to submission of the proposal.
+(ii) Business Evaluation and Market Research Report: Academic departments should liaise with the Planning Department in good time prior to submission of the proposal.
 Following this detailed discussion, Planning Department will provide the template for this report; this is only available on request from the Planning Department.

 3. ADPC will consider proposals in the context of the overall portfolio and will determine whether they should go forward to a scheme approval panel (and whether this will be an internal or an external panel).
-ADPC may also decide to refer the proposal back to the Faculty for further discussion.
-Faculties will be notified of the decision of ADPC.
+ADPC may also decide to refer the proposal back to the academic departments for further discussion.
+Academic departments will be notified of the decision of ADPC.

 Stage 2: approval panel

-4. If ADPC determines that a full an external approval panel is required the Faculty should nominate an External Assessor by submitting the following:
+4. If ADPC determines that a full an external approval panel is required the academic department should nominate an External Assessor by submitting the following:

 Schemapp 2: Nomination form for External Assessors to participate in the approval of New/Restructured Study Schemes.

-5. Academic Registry will liaise with the External Assessor and the institute to set the date for a scheme approval meeting.
-For both external and internal panels, Faculties must submit the following information:
+5. Academic Registry will liaise with the External Assessor and the academic department to set the date for a scheme approval meeting.
+For both external and internal panels, the academic department must submit the following information:

 (i) Section B of Schemapp1 (if not previously completed);